MakieOrg/Makie.jl/docs/src/makielayout/laxis.md

 ![basic axis](basic_axis.svg)

-## Plotting Into an LAxis
+## Plotting Into an Axis

-You can use all the normal mutating 2D plotting functions with an `LAxis`.
+You can use all the normal mutating 2D plotting functions with an `Axis`.
 The only difference is, that they return the created plot object and not the axis (like Makie's base functions return the `Scene`).
 This is so that it is more convenient to save and manipulate the plot objects.